11 Must-Read Tips Before Buying A House In Florida

 10. Know Your Seller

 Many sellers in Florida are not residents.
 This can make transferring a title trickier than normal.
-Learn about the seller and keep open communication with them throughout the process.
+Learn about the seller and keep open communication with them throughout the home buying process.

 11. Save For A Big Down Payment

 Florida is home to beautiful beaches, exotic wildlife and a lot of foreclosures.
-Because of this, private mortgage insurance for conventional loans is not available in many areas.
+Because of this, private mortgage insurance for conventional loans is not available or may be more expensive in many areas.
 This means you may need a 20 – 25% down payment on a single-family home to be approved.

 The Bottom Line On Buying Florida Property